gbushman97/Bash-Shell-Parser/Readme.md

-#BashShell Parser
+#BashShell Parser and AST Generator
 #Directions for running the program:
-The program takes input through the console.
-Just type your input next to the ">>" without any quotes or anything like that.
-The program is set to run and take consecutive inputs until the user stops the process.
+The program takes input from a .sh file.
+To run the program just copy the path of the .sh file you want to use into the arguments of the program.
+To see the final AST you need to provide an argument of either -p to write it to a file name bckup.ast or -d to print the ast to the screen.